AleksanderGrzybowski/temperature-monitor/README.md

 This project has 3 parts:
 * Node.js script running on Raspberry, which checks current temperature and sends it to the server
-* Spring Boot backend for collecting the incoming sensor data and storing it in MySQL
+* MySQL database, which is collecting incoming sensor data and storing it
 * Grafana and a custom dashboard to visualize the data

 ![Screenshot 1](screenshot.png)